JazebJaved468/Jazeb/README.md

 - 👋 Hi, I’m @JazebJaved468
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding, debugging, development and graphic designing.
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently doing software engineering at a university in Karachi, Pakistan.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me